trisfaizal/Marketing-Site/src/_drafts/gsuite-authenticated-sites-with-cloudcannon-and-saml.md

 image_featured: false
 ---

 Internally at CloudCannon, we use G Suite to manage all of our emails.
 This allows us to work together on products like Google Drive and Google Meet.
-When a staff member joins or leaves our organisation we can manage their account within the G Suite admin panel.
 When a new member joins our team, they need to access all of the relevant documentation.
-Some of our internal documentation is as you'd expect, a Jekyll site.
-Our internal documentation is hosted on CloudCannon at office.cloudcannon.com behind Google authentication.
-This site is only accessible to people within our organisation.
+Some of our internal documentation is as you'd expect, a Jekyll site hosted on CloudCannon.
+This site is only accessible to people within our organisation using Google authentication.
 When a staff member leaves, we disable their email and the internal documentation is restricted to them once again.
-This blog post will guide you through the process of adding Google Authentication to one of your sites.
+This blog post will guide you through the process of adding Google Authentication to one of your&nbsp; CloudCannon sites.

 ![](/images/blog/gsuite-authenticated-sites-with-cloudcannon-and-saml/screen-shot-2020-01-30-at-20-21-55.png){: .screenshot width="2880" height="1800"}